jacobjen01/P5-Dual-Arm/README.md

 If the pose dose not exists a new pose will be added to the file.

 ### Open and close end-effector
 To open and close the end-effector run the following service call.
+Pin 16 is close when true and pin 17 is open when true.
+State is 0 or 1
 ```
 ros2 service call /bob_io_and_status_controller/set_io ur_msgs/srv/SetIO "{fun: 1, pin: 17, state: <state>}"
 ```